wxjiao/wxjiao.github.io/_pages/home.md

 permalink: /
 ---

-We are a research group in the [Department of Computer Science](https://inf.ethz.ch/) at the [ETH Zurich](https://ethz.ch/).
+We are a research group in the [Institute for Machine Learning](https://ml.inf.ethz.ch/) within the [Department of Computer Science](https://inf.ethz.ch/) at the [ETH Zurich](https://ethz.ch/).
 We build machine learning models for natural language processing, knowledge discovery and reasoning.
-We are also interested in problems in natural language processing and education.
+We also work on problems in the intersection of natural language processing and education.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >